openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_attribute_type.md

 * ### List all non-retired concept attribute types.

-    Quickly filter concept attribute types with a given search query.Returns a `404 Not Found` status if concept attribute type not exists.
+    Quickly filter concept attribute types with a given search query.
+Returns a `404 Not Found` status if concept attribute type not exists.
-    If user not logged in to perform this action,a `401 Unauthorized` status returned.
+    If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Query Parameters